msamp23/vscode-makefile-term-upgrade/README.md

 ## Known Issues

 * Can increase performance with a cache
-* Can make extension more adaptable by allowing changing of command string
+* Can make extension more adaptable by allowing changing configurable:
+  * command that is execute
+  * text that is displayed above target

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 0.0.1 - beta relase